-Naturally, you will think that people should all love you and respect you because this was the normal behavior toward you for a number of years.
+Naturally, you will think that people should all love you and respect you because this was normal behavior toward you for a number of years.

-All of this will lead to a life where you’re expecting things to happen easily, without a lot of efforts.
+All of this will lead to a life where you’re expecting things to happen easily, without a lot of effort.
 Therefore you will lay down, work when it’s absolutely necessary but you won’t push yourself much.
 You’ll expect a high salary only because you are, well, you.

 You lack the desire to achieve something.
 You think that everything is already invented (i.e. you have a fixed mindset).

-Lack of ambition is also usually lack of real direction in life.
+Lack of ambition is also usually a lack of real direction in life.
 You don’t know what to do that’s why you’re not doing anything.

 When you’re close to a computer or your smartphone, you feel this urge.
 You know that only an inch is separating you from a wonderland.
 A place where everything is possible.

 If you’re laying around in your bed and you’re not quite sure what you want to do, you can simply open your phone/laptop and do “something.”